Main SiteSouth Milford SurgeryHigh Street, South MilfordLeeds, LS25 5AATel: 01977 682202

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

-To register as temporary patient, simply contact the local practice you wish to use.
+To register as a temporary patient, simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient, although they do have an obligation to offer emergency treatment.
-You cannot register as a temporary patient at practice in the town or area where you are already registered.
+You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 You may be aware that new arrangements introduced from January 2015 now give people greater choice when choosing a GP practice.
 Patients may approach any GP practice, even if they live outside the practice area, to see if they will be accepted on to the patient list.